AnthonyJS/PaymentGateway/README.md

 This will build and run the Payment Gateway API in a Docker container, as well as Prometheus and Grafana containers.

+Clone this repository, then from the root directory of the solution, run the following based on your environment:

 ### Mac

 ```